Technology is very important in our work, but the human factor is essential to achieve differentiation and stand out.

 Musician, recording engineer, mixer and producer

-A 31-year-old from Alicante, graduated from the Oscar Esplá Music Conservatory in Alicante with a specialty in Piano, he has more than 15 years of experience in the world of music, more than half a thousand concerts behind him and hundreds of musical compositions, He alternates the performances of his group (Brit Band) with intense work in the studio composing, arranging, recording, editing and mixing sounds and songs for audiovisuals and other artists.
+Graduate of the Oscar Esplá Conservatory of Music in Alicante with a major in Piano, he has over 15 years’ experience in the music industry, more than 500 concerts to his name, and hundreds of musical compositions.
+He balances performances with his band (Brit Band) with intensive studio work—composing, arranging, recording, editing, and mixing music and sound for audiovisual projects and other artists.

 Passionate about music and master of virtual instruments, he has carried out numerous projects for artists such as Porta, Yesh, Amador de la Rosa, Mala Costumbre, Shani Ormiston, Beatriz Montiel (Singing to Mom), VaneM, David Solo, Blex, SyrioB. or Marvin Labara, covering different musical styles such as pop, rock, funky, hip-hop, trap, flamenco...